-In addition, the temporal distribution of anomaly showed a seasonal pattern (Fig. 5b) that can be explained by many factors.
+Beside, the temporal distribution of anomaly showed a seasonal pattern (Figure 5, b) that can explain by many factors.
 The summer months are characterized by low flows, which are harder to monitor than the medium-to-high flows because of the resolution of the flow measurement instruments.
 The summer period is also traditionally a holiday period in France, meaning that instruments can be fixed less promptly.
 In addition, low-flow periods are proportionally more impacted by anthropogenic influences such as water withdrawal, energy production, or water releases.
-Another reason might be the use of the logarithmic scale to plot the streamflow panel of the HTML files provided to the evaluators.
+Another reason might be the use of the logarithmic scale to plot the streamflow panel of the html files provided to the evaluators.
 This scale might have disproportionately magnified some anomalies that were minor in reality.

-Our results show that the mean proportion of time series identified as anomalies remains relatively low (Fig. 6), even though we excluded the union of anomalies reported by evaluators.
+Our results show that the mean proportion of time series identified as anomaly remains relatively low (Figure 6), even though we excluded the union of anomaly reported by evaluators.
 Excluding these periods from the initial dataset had little influence on the length of available data for most of the stations.
-It should be noted that these data were previously labelled as good-quality data in the metadata provided by the producer.
-This means that the time series had been considered as valid before they were made available in the database, which may explain the low percentage of data identified as anomalies.
-However, since the anomalies were more frequently reported during the summer months (Fig. 5b), their removal from the time series might induce a seasonal bias that may impact the calculation of hydrological indicators.
+It should be noted that these data were previously labeled as good-quality data in the metadata provided by the producer.
+This means that the time series had been considered as valid before they were made available in the database, which may explain the low percentage of data identified as anomaly.
+However, since the anomalies were more frequently reported during the summer months (Figure 5, b), their removal from the time series might induce a seasonal bias that may impact the calculation of hydrological indicators.

-Indeed, the change rates were higher for hydrological indicators from July to November and for Q1, Q5, VCN305, and QMNA5 (Fig. 7), which could have implications from an operational point of view.
-We assessed the impact of removing random time steps from streamflow time series in the same proportion as reported by evaluators (results not shown).
-We observed that the change rates for these indicators were larger when removing anomalies using evaluators' feedback than when removing random time steps.
-In addition, the rare stations with a negative change rate suggest that lower flows were more often identified as anomalies (Fig. 7).
+Indeed, the change rates were higher for hydrological indicators from July to November and for Q1, Q5, VCN305 and QMNA5 (Figure 7), which could have implications from an operational point of view.
+We assessed the impact of removing random time steps from streamflow time series in the same proportion than reported by evaluators (results not shown).
+We observed that the change rates for these indicators were larger when removing anomalies using evaluators' feedbacks than when removing random time steps.
+In addition, the rare stations with a negative change rate suggests that lower flows were more often identified as anomaly (Figure 7).
 These results suggest that wet periods were better monitored overall than dry periods or that anomalies were easier to detect during low-flow periods because of the logarithmic scale on the streamflow time series we provided to the evaluators.
-Some stations displayed as outliers (dots in Fig. 7) showed changes that are nonetheless larger than described above.
-These higher change rates might be related to specific cases in our sample of stations or to the proportion of data removed from the time series.
-Indeed, a low initial value of streamflow or few remaining data after removing the anomalies from the time series can have a large impact on hydrological indicators, especially for lower quantiles such as Q1 and Q5 and for calendar-constrained indicators such as OMNA5.
+Some stations displayed as outliers (dots in Figure 7) showed changes that are nonetheless larger than described above.
+These higher change rates might be related to specific cases in our sample of stations, or to the proportion of data removed from the time series.
+Indeed, a low initial value of streamflow or few remaining data after removing the anomalies from the time series can have a large impact on hydrological indicators, especially for lower quantiles such as Q1 and Q5, and for calendar-constrained indicators such as QMNA5.

-5 Lessons and perspectives
+305 5 Lessons and perspectives